rocky-linux/documentation/en/rocky/8/guides/postfix_reporting.md

 ### Configuring Postfix

-Since we aren't setting up a complete, fully functional, mail server, the configuration options that we will be using are not as extensive.
-The firs thing we need to do is to modify the main.cf file, so let's make a backup first:
+Since we aren't setting up a complete, fully functional mail server, the configuration options that we will be using are not as extensive.
+The first thing we need to do is to modify the _main.cf_ file (literally the main configuration file for postfix), so let's make a backup first:

 `cp /etc/postifix/main.cf /etc/postfix/main.cf.bak`